gpshead/epaper-circuitpython/README.md

 # Disclaimer

-This not an official Google product.
+This is not an official Google product.